hbc/edX/edX_Notes.md

 	mv ~/dominant.db .

+**Querying third-party annotations**

 When we 'query', we are asking the database to report data that matches the requirements we provide.
 The query is formulated using a structured query language (SQL).
 As we go through a few examples you will start to become famililar with the language, but if you are interested in more details [sqlzoo](http://sqlzoo.net/wiki/SQL_Tutorial) has online tutorials describing the basics.

 To query GEMINI, we use the `gemini query` command.
 Following the command we provide the query.
 Data is stored in tables within the database and so our query needs to specify the table and the fields/columns within that table.
-To read more about the database schema you can read [here](http://gemini.readthedocs.org/en/latest/content/database_schema.html).
+Read more about the database schema on the GEMINI [website](http://gemini.readthedocs.org/en/latest/content/database_schema.html).
 Let's start by `select`ing the columnns chrom, start, end, gene `from` the variants table.
 Pipe `head` to the end of the command so only the first few lines are printed to screen.
 What information is displayed?

 	gemini query -q "select chrom, start, end, gene from variants" dominant.db | head